tattiyaS/AbstractBuilder/Abstract.md

-NAIST is a very happy place to study ...
-It is well-established that ....
+NAIST is a very happy place to study wonderful thing It is well-established that ....
 This study aims to determine how ....
 Specifically, it investigates whether ...